Seeking apps for new drivers? Smart Family can help.

 How to set up Driving Insights to monitor your teen’s driving

-If you’re a parent and Verizon customer, Smart Family is a mobile subscription app you can download from an app store.
-Then your kids download the companion app to their devices and the parent sets up profiles for their kids.
-If your child isn’t driving yet, you can set the device to “passenger.”
-The passenger setting lets you track the same insights if they’re riding with friends.
+If you’re a parent and a Verizon customer, Smart Family is a mobile subscription app you can download from an app store.
+Teens download the companion app to their devices, and parents set up profiles to track their teens’ driving safety insights, such as speeding and hard braking.
+If your child isn’t driving yet, you can set their profile to “passenger,” which allows you to track driving safety insights if they’re riding with friends.

 Benefits of using a monitoring app for new drivers

 For Huang and her family, the app is a better alternative to taking the phone away when the house rules about tech use aren’t being followed.
 It’s not something Huang uses to helicopter over her kids, though; her digital parenting style has more of a light touch.
-But the teen driving app gives her peace of mind when she wants to check on the location of her sons, or see how they’re applying the rules of the road she’s taught them—like using the phone while driving, for example.
+But the Smart Family app gives her peace of mind when she wants to check on the location of her sons or see how they’re applying the rules of the road she’s taught them—like using the phone while driving, for example.

 From the app’s dashboard, she can see how many trips her son made during the day, how far he’s driven and where.
 For example, one day he took five trips and covered 28 miles.
 It also shows the vehicle’s top speed.

 The driver insights help serve as a talking point for Huang.
-She’ll ask him first if he was being safe.
-And if she needs to show some backup as proof, she’s always got it.
+She’ll ask her son first if he was being safe.
+And if she needs to show some proof, she’s always got it.
 But the point isn’t to make him feel like she’s monitoring every move.
-It’s to help guide better driving habits.
+It’s to help guide better driving safety habits.

 All the data from these insights are used to create a driver safety score from 0 to 100 when the child is designated as a driver.
 The score is updated in accordance with the driver’s performance.
 Last time Huang checked, her son Jonathan had a better score than her own.